 5. Not using tax shelters

-It makes sense to take advantage of your annual tax wrappers such as ISAs.
+One of the costliest mistakes is not to use an ISA, or another tax wrapper, at all as it makes good sense to take advantage of your annual allowances as far as you can.
 Even if this isn’t relevant to you in the shorter term your tax position may change in the future.
 Many investors have built ISA portfolios worth hundreds of thousands of pounds, a sizable nest egg sheltered from capital gains tax and income tax.

 Find out more about Stocks & Shares ISAs in Erica’s video on our YouTube channel here.